seandenigris/XML-Parser/repository/XML-Tests-Parser.package/SAXElementEventRecordingHandler.class/README.md

-This class records the last element events forwarded to a SAX handler if no others are defined, #startElement:attributes: and #endElement:, using an XMLMessageRecorder.
+This class records the final element events (startElement:attributes: and #endElement:) used when no others are defined.